Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 ### 5.1 Tables and Figures

 + Tales and Figures are the foundation of your story.
-  + Editors, reviewers, and readers may look first (and maybe only) at titles, abstracts, tables and figures.
+  + Editors, reviewers, and readers may look first (and maybe only) at titles, abstracts, tables, and figures.
   + Figures and tables should stand alone and tell a complete story.
 The reader should not need to refer back to the main text.

 + Tips on Tables and Figures